jacob-meacham/bsdc-2018-serverless/README.md

 ## Introduction
-This is the code and documentation that accompanies the Big Sky Dev Con 2018 presentation "Building a Serverless Backend"
+This is the code and documentation that accompanies the Big Sky Dev Con 2018 presentation "Building a Serverless Backend".
+During this presentation, we built an SMS/MMS-based meme generator service.

-Code can be found at [https://github.com/jacob-meacham/bsdc-2018-serverless](https://github.com/jacob-meacham/bsdc-2018-serverless)

 ## Quick Start
 First, put your twilio creds into  4-memegen/config/deploy.yml.
 Then: